Meet Our Advisors and Club Leadership

 In a good year I will harvest 120-150 lbs of honey and am able to create resource hives from spring splits to use as needed throughout the season.

-Bill Kimmich, President
+Bill Kimmich, Technical Advisor

 Powhatan | <70 hives | Manages for honey production and queen rearing